lerarosalene/hide-nsfw-posts-reddit/README.md

 - It doesn't work on global feed as one may expect: it either hides all NSFW posts from global feed or doesn't hide any.

-Install with userscript manager: <a href="https://lerarosalene.github.io/hide-nsfw-posts-reddit/latest/hide-nsfw-posts-reddit.user.js">latest</a>
+Install with userscript manager: <a href="https://lerarosalene.github.io/hide-nsfw-posts-reddit/latest/hide-nsfw-posts-reddit.user.js">latest</a> (updates automatically)

-You can also grab not-autoupdated version from <a href="https://github.com/lerarosalene/hide-nsfw-posts-reddit/releases">Releases</a>.
+You can also grab version without automatic updates from <a href="https://github.com/lerarosalene/hide-nsfw-posts-reddit/releases">Releases</a>.

 ### Build it yourself